 Gina has been a certified personal trainer by the American Council on Exercise for over 22 years.
 Her interests are varied but she is obsessed with traditional rock climbing!
 If you have any climbing related comments or questions please ask her in person on the SRMG deck!

 Quite possibly the longest apprentice at Seneca Rocks Mountain Guides, Kelly has been climbing with Tom Cecil since she first summited Seneca at age six.
-In addition to fifteen years of climbing at Seneca, Kelly has climbed all over North America with the guides from SRMG in places such as New Mexico, Joshua Tree, and Yosemite Valley, to name a few.
+In addition to fifteen years of climbing at Seneca, Kelly has climbed all over North America with the guides from SRMG in places such as New Mexico, Joshua Tree, and Yosemite Valley.
 After attending the University of Maryland in Baltimore County to study music Kelly moved to Seneca Rocks to live and climb locally.
 Her most recent education comes from the Professional Climbing Guides Institute.
 After Kelly took the course at The Gunks, she not only flashed her rescue exam, she broke the speed record and is now a PCGI Certified Lead Guide.
 Recent testimonial- "Hi Tom and Kelly, Many thanks for an absolutely spectacular day climbing on Monday.
 Amanda and I had the time of our lives playing on Seneca Rocks under Kelly's superb leadership.
 Really, she is a fantastic guide, knowledgeable and mature way beyond her years.
 We got lucky with the weather holding off, and were thrilled that Kelly was up for guiding through the afternoon until Amanda could climb no more.
 We'll definitely be asking for her to guide us if we can make our dream come true and come back to visit you guys next year.
 Bruce"

 Age 21.
 Born in Vienna, Austria.
 From Chevy Chase MD.
 I have been climbing since I was 18.
 Graduated from the Adventure Sports Institute at Garrett College.
 Have guided in Colorado, Maryland, Virginia, West Virginia, and Oman.
 Stephen is AMGA Single Pitch Instructor and Sartech III certified as well as a Wilderness First Responder